 When a young person funded by the NHS is receiving treatment at Ellern Mede, the school will contact the young persons’ home school and local authority to advise them of their admission and arrange for education to proceed and to ensure funding is secured.
 If a patient is paying privately, we can tailor a package for the length of stay and the specific needs of the young person, again, in contact with the home school, the family and any available funders.
 The daily charge for education at Ellern Mede School is £175.

 Every young person has a Key Teacher.
 Every young person at the point of being ready to go home, can be supported with a plan for future learning support which may include application for an Educational Health Care Plan (EHCP).
 Ellern Mede School is expert in making these arrangements which are reviewed annually, and stay in place until a young person reaches the age of 25.

 Ellern Mede School Term Dates 2018/2019

 Ellern Mede School follows the London Borough of Barnet term dates.
-The school year begins for pupils on 5 September 2018 and completes on 19 July 2019.
-There are 190 school days per year with five staff training days.
+The school year begins for pupils on 4th September 2019 and completes on 17th July 2020.
+There are 190 school days (academic days) per year with five inset (staff training) days.
 To view term dates click here.